 If the weather is nasty, you may be offered an opportunity to reschedule your date and time – this is an option (sometimes for a small fee).
 To check on the views from top of the mountain, the Banff Gondola website operates a webcam, so you can see the visibility.

-- Consider one of the multiple ticket options such as dinner or lunch that offer better value.
+- Consider one of the multiple ticket options such as dinner or lunch at the Northern Lights Kitchen or Sky Bistro that offer a foodie experience.

 - Parking can be a challenge at the gondola in the peak summer.
-In the summer through early October there is a free shuttle from town.
-You can find the shuttle information on the website where you purchase tickets.
+In the summer through early October, there is a free Roam shuttle from town (Route 1).
+It’s recommended to utilize public transport during peak times in the summer.

 - Check the schedule if you plan to visit in January, as they typically shut down for two weeks for maintenance at this time.

-- The Banff Gondola facilities are wheelchair accessible.
+- The facilities are wheelchair accessible.
 This includes the summit complex that has an elevator to reach all the levels of the building.

-- Due to limited space on the gondola cabins, strollers are not permitted.
+- Due to limited space in the gondola cabins, strollers are not permitted.

 - The best time to avoid crowds is before 10 a.m. and after 6 p.m.
 Sunset from the Banff Gondola is spectacular!

 - During the peak summer months, you will be assigned a time to ascend and descend the mountain.
-It is usually a 2-hour window, but if you want more time you can typically adjust your time slot, given availability, at the ticket window.
-The staff have never checked our download times, and you can usually stay as long as you want without worry (as long as you catch the last gondola down!)
+It is usually a 2-hour window, but if you want more time, you can typically adjust your time slot, given availability, at the ticket window.
+The staff have never been sticklers and checked our download times, and you can usually stay as long as you want without worry (as long as you catch the last gondola down!)

-- The best place to book your ticket on the Banff Gondola is direct with Pursuit (BanffJasperCollection website) or on GetYourGuide.
+- The best place to book your ticket is directly with Pursuit (BanffJasperCollection website) or on Viator.

 If you want to skip going up Sulphur Mountain on the Banff Gondola, you can easily hike up!
 We’ve made the hike up Sulphur Mountain a few times as it’s an easy workout for locals when the weather isn’t great for other hikes.